On this page:

 You can read more about this technique and others for second language acquisition in this book.You can also check out some of the authors' ideas in the following short video:

-These are the principles that guide React GraphQL Academy, because we're passionate about teaching, and we really want our students to thrive on their learning and further career.
-But ultimately we try to be flexible and to take into account each of our students' learning needs.
-This is why the feedback of our courses is overall very positive, and why we're becoming leaders in the market of React and GraphQL teaching.
-If you take a course with us, we encourage you to give us feedback: your opinion is very important!
-We appreciate that and will use it to evaluate changes and make improvements in our courses.
+These are the principles that guide React GraphQL Academy, because we're passionate about teaching, and we really want developers to thrive on their learning and further career.
+But ultimately we try to be flexible and to take into account each of our trainees' learning needs.
+This is why the feedback of our training is overall very positive, and why we're becoming leaders in the market of React and GraphQL teaching.
+If you start a training with us, we encourage you to give us feedback: your opinion is very important!
+We appreciate that and will use it to evaluate changes and make improvements in our training.

 Join the newsletter